saidIssaoui/react-native-QR-code-item-tracking/README.md

 Overall, the "react-native-QR-code-item-tracking" application is a powerful tool for anyone who wants to keep track of items, whether it is products, assets, or equipment.
 It's designed to be user-friendly, efficient, and to provide real-time information and tracking of the items, it will help you improve your inventory management and decision making process.

 There are many applications to manage and track your items available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a react native application so amazing that it'll be the last one you ever need -- I think this is it.
+I want to create a react native application so amazing that it'll be the last one you ever need .

 Here's why:
 * Your time should be focused on excuting the task.
 The application will track and report the lost item.